All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 2-4: Active injuries begin improving.
 Training tolerance increases.
 Energy levels stabilize or improve.

 Week 4-8: Significant healing progress on existing injuries.
 Ability to increase training volume or intensity.
-Body composition improvements from optimized GH.
+Body composition improvements from improved GH.

 Month 2-3: Full recovery stack benefits established.
 Reduced injury frequency.
 Better performance markers.